Radio Frequency Systems: From 1983 to 1999

-From 1999 to today
+From 1999 to 2012

 In 1999, Cablewave, Celwave, and RFS merge worldwide operations and form Radio Frequency Systems, a global company, becoming holder of 100% of the capital of the subsidiaries comprising RFS Australia, Brazil, China, Germany, Cablewave US, Celwave in US, Denmark and France - with Alcatel as parent company.
 In parallel, RFS China is established and a manufacturing plant is opened in Shanghai (Songjiang).
 KMP is incorporated by RFS as RFS Brazil.

 In 2006, Alcatel and Lucent Technologies merge, creating global telecom equipment giant.
 Alcatel-Lucent becomes the new mother company for RFS.

 RFS is honored in the 60th Annual Emmy Awards for its pioneering work on "adjacent channel combiners" for TV broadcasting in 2009.
 The same year it is inducted into the prestigious Victorian Hall of Fame in Australia.

 In 2008, RFS starts manufacturing in India (Kolkata) with local partner Reflex.

-In 2012, RFS creates a RFS Holding Gmbh incorporated in Hannover and moves ownership under Alcatel-Lucent Shanghai Bell.
+In 2012, RFS creates a RFS Holding GmbH incorporated in Hannover and moves ownership under Alcatel-Lucent Shanghai Bell.
 RFS sells CGTI to Camusat Group.

-Headquarters are located in the Villarceaux Center, in Nozay, France.
+From 2013 to today

+In 2016, Nokia completes the acquisition of Alcatel-Lucent, and RFS becomes part of Nokia.

+In 2017, RFS expands its industrial footprint and opens its new factory in Suzhou, China.

+In 2022, RFS stops local production in Brazil and ramps down production of broadcast antennas and combiners in Australia, followed by a ramp down of production of microwave antennas in France in 2023.

+In 2023, Amphenol (USA) acquires the North American division of RFS’s cable business, as well as the global RFS Base Station Antenna business.

+In April 2024, Nokia sold RFS cable-related operations RFS GmbH (Germany) and RFS Suzhou (China) to YOFC, a global player in optical fiber and optical cable technology.
+Nokia assigns RFS cable technology related intellectual property to RFS GmbH (Germany).

+Research and Development

+RFS has been granted multiple patents over the 20th and 21st centuries, including for: